 As useful as it might be, plastic is a bit of a menace when it comes to our environment.
 This handy material has been used in manufacturing for decades.
-It provides us with so many solutions yet is traditional plastic soon to be a thing of the past?
-And what are the benefits of eco-friendly plastics which stand to replace a number of oil-based plastic applications?
+It provides us with so many solutions, yet is traditional plastic soon to be a thing of the past?
+And what are eco-friendly plastics, and what benefits do they offer that stand to replace a number of oil-based plastic applications?

-Today, with growing awareness of the environmental problems plastic causes people no longer perceive it as the miracle material we thought it once was.
-As a result, science is looking to address the issue and more eco-friendly plastics are becoming both more available and more popular3.
+Today, with growing awareness of the environmental problems plastic causes, people no longer perceive it as the miracle material we thought it once was.
+As a result, science is looking to address the issue, and more eco-friendly plastics are becoming both more available and more popular2.

 When you consider that the US used around 191 million barrels of natural gas and LPG a day to make plastic in 2010 (the last time the EIA collected data), we need environmentally friendly alternatives more than ever before.

 Eco-friendly plastics come in two predominant types.
-One is created using recycled plastic and the other using natural materials.
+One is created using recycled plastic, and the other uses natural materials.

 While it is important that we reduce, reuse & recycle, eco-friendly plastic that comes from recycled plastic is still a risk to our environment.
 Therefore, eco-friendly plastics that we make with natural materials and no fossil fuels are far more beneficial.
-These materials can include the likes hemp or cornstarch.
-What’s more, we can even use recycled food waste to make this new and exciting form of plastic9.
+These materials can include the likes of hemp or cornstarch.
+What’s more, we can even use recycled food waste to make these newer, more environmentally friendly plastics.

-Further, eco-plastic made from organic materials will decompose quicker than traditional oil-based plastic when we dispose of it6.
+Further, eco-plastic made from organic materials will decompose quicker than traditional petroleum-based materials when we dispose of it6.
 This makes it more environmentally friendly and can also help to reduce carbon dioxide emissions as a result of a more environmentally friendly manufacturing process5.

-Biodegradable eco-friendly plastic products are made using plant-based materials such as hemp or corn.
-If something is biodegradable, it relies on living organisms to break it down8.
-Because we use plant-based materials to make biodegradable eco-plastic in place of petroleum significant environmental benefits result.
+Biodegradable, eco-friendly plastic products are made using plant-based materials such as sugar cane, hemp, or corn.
+If something is biodegradable, it relies on living organisms to break it down7.
+Because we use plant-based materials to make biodegradable eco-plastic in place of petroleum, significant environmental benefits result.
 Despite this, certain conditions have to be met for bioplastic to biodegrade.

 First of all, the temperature has to reach 50-degree celsius.
 Along with this, the plastic will need UV light.
 In many cases where plastic waste is present, both of these conditions are not met.
-For example when buried in landfill.
+For example, when buried in a landfill.

 In contrast to this, degradable plastic does not rely on living organisms to break down.
 Therefore, it is not considered biodegradable or eco-friendly.
-During the manufacturing process, chemicals are added to the plastic.
-Although these help to speed up the process the resulting degradation remains.
+Chemical additives are introduced during the manufacturing process.
+Although this helps to speed up the process, the resulting degradation remains.

-When degradable plastic breaks down it becomes nothing more than microplastic6.
+When degradable plastic material breaks down, it becomes nothing more than microplastic.
 As such, it simply degrades into smaller plastic particles.
-The resulting degradation continues to pose a threat to our oceans, our animals and marine life and they can make their way into our food chain.
+The resulting degradation continues to pose a threat to our oceans, our animals, and marine life, and they can make their way into our food chain.

 It is important that we do all we can to reduce emissions.
-Therefore, eco-plastics look as though they could play a role in helping to deal with climate change when replacing traditional plastic.
+Therefore, eco-plastics look as though they could play a role in helping to deal with climate change when replacing traditional plastic packaging and other uses.

-There are many links between traditional plastic and health problems4.
+There are many links between conventional plastic and health problems3.
 It is also a problem for animals and marine life.
 Regular plastics contain a range of harmful chemicals such as BPA and PVC.
-These can lead to developmental problems in children after the leaching of chemicals from the plastic into our food or drinks.
+These can lead to developmental problems in children after the leaching of toxic chemicals from the plastic into our food or drinks.

 Eco-friendly plastics can be thinner than those made from regular plastic.
 Therefore, we need less of it.
 This means that the materials we use to make it can go further.
 What’s more, they are also extremely strong despite being thinner.

-As they are better for the environment due to the natural ingredients, we can recycle them more easily.
+As they are better for the environment due to the natural ingredients, the recycling process and waste disposal are easier.
 This means that we can turn them into a range of other items after their initial application.

 Unfortunately, there is still going to be waste that finds its way into the environment.
 Despite this, as it breaks down a lot quicker, there is every chance it will disappear before the risks become apparent.

 Traditional plastic takes a long time to break down.
-Hundreds of years to be precise.
-Even when it does breakdown, it causes all kinds of problems.
-In contrast to this, eco-friendly plastic breaks down quickly and it can be composted.
-This helps to reduce the amount of waste that we have to manage at landfill and at home.
+Hundreds of years, to be precise.
+Even when all of those plastic bottles, bags, and so on do break down, they cause all kinds of problems.
+In contrast to this, eco-friendly plastic breaks down quickly and can be composted.
+This helps to reduce the amount of waste that we have to manage at landfills and at home.

 The US is a prime example of diminishing landfill space.
 As a result, eco-friendly plastic that we can compost and dispose of in a different way can help to save space.

-As we mass-produce traditional plastic, it is already relatively cheap.
+As we mass-produce traditional plastics, it is already relatively cheap.
 While eco-friendly plastic might not be produced quite yet on the same scale, it can help manufacturers to save money.
-They will need less packaging and this means that fewer materials are needed.
+They will need less packaging, and this means that fewer materials are needed.

 It can also save money when it comes to managing waste.
 Currently, recycling and managing waste cost billions.
-The lesser costs of processing eco-friendly plastic is another benefit2.
+The lesser costs of processing eco-friendly plastic are another benefit1.

 We already use a vast amount of plastic.
-With this comes a need for oil and that poses serious problems.
-Drilling for oil causes environmental issues, it damages habitats and puts wildlife at risk.
+With this comes a need for oil, and that poses serious problems.
+Drilling oil causes environmental issues, damages habitats, and puts wildlife at risk.
 There is also the risk of oil spills and pollution while there is a carbon footprint to consider.

 Biodegradable plastics or eco-plastic reduce the amount of oil we need.
 Therefore, we can help to ease the pressure we are putting on our planet, we can also prevent disasters and save animals at the same time.